Applications

 An assessment can be made by an internal inspection of the contact, but it is very labour-intensive and time-consuming.
 To simplify analyses of circuit breakers, the dynamic resistance measurement was introduced.

+The contact resistance is dynamically measured via a close-open operation.
+The contact characteristic and the arc contact can be reliably determined via the measurement results.
 During this switching operation a high test current is applied and the voltage drop is measured.
 The measurement of the complete switching operation shows the resistance characteristic of the entire contact travel.

 The information given by the dynamic resistance measurement provides an overview of the entire contact status, particularly the arc contact and the eroded parts, which is not possible with the static measurement.